artipie/artipie/.wiki/Configuration-Metadata.md

 mechanism uses [quartz](http://www.quartz-scheduler.org/) scheduler to process artifacts metadata under the hood.
 Quartz can be [configured separately](http://www.quartz-scheduler.org/documentation/quartz-2.1.7/configuration/ConfigMain.html), by default it uses `org.quartz.simpl.SimpleThreadPool` with 10 threads.
-If `threads_count` is lager than thread pool size, threads amount is limited to thread pool size.
+If `threads_count` is lager than thread pool size, threads amount is limited to the thread pool size.

 Database has only one table with the following structure: